gitrdm/rlexer/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**NOTE: This is a work in progress and should not be used in production.
-It only serves as a means for me to learn R, R Packaging, github usage and programming concepts.
+**NOTE: This project only serves as a means for me to learn R, R Packaging, github usage and programming concepts.
 There is no real worth to the code here beyond this.**

 # rlexer

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rlexer is to be a lexer for the programmaing language LOX as described in the book Crafting Interpreters by Bob Nystrom.
-This is a work in progress and should not be used in production.
-It only serves as a means for me to learn R, R Packaging, github usage and programming concepts.
-There is no real worth to the code here beyond this.
+The goal of rlexer is to be a lexer for the programming language LOX as described in the book Crafting Interpreters by Bob Nystrom.

+The scanner is complete and passes all of the tests in the book.
+The next step is to implement the parser and interpreter.

 ## Installation